abidanBrito/sensor-tech/README.md

 7. [Acknowledgements](#acknowledgements)

 ## MOTIVATION
-This project is a team effort for our first semester class **CDIO**.
-It aims to optimize the agricultural activity, providing meaningful realtime data.
+This project is a team effort for our first semester class CDIO.
+It aims to **optimize all agricultural activity**, providing meaningful realtime data.

 ## TECHNOLOGIES AND FRAMEWORKS
 ### Electronic Devices and Components